Shamdan17/Bricking_Bad/operation-contracts/all-operation-contracts-merged.md

 **Preconditions:** Game is not paused and at least a harmful alien is on the board.

 **Postconditions:**
-* Harmful alien was removed after it had been hit by the ball.
+* Harmful alien instance was removed.

 ---